contentful/ui-extensions-sdk/examples/json-editor/README.md

 This widget provides a JSON formatter and validator based on the [Codemirror](http://codemirror.net) library.

-It should be used with fields with the type "Object".
+It should be used with fields with the type “Object”.

 ### Bootstrap example for local development